OpenStackOnRaPi/ostackinstall/README.md

 # OpenStack installation on Raspberry Pi
 I this repo we describe how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.

+Note: currently, only Raspberry Pi 4B on Kolla--Ansible/OpenStack release 2023.1 can be used.
+Newr versions (of Kolla-Ansible and RPi 5) can not be recommended at the time of this writing (Dec.
+2024) for problems with virtualization (incompatibilities between RPi platform and qemu/libvirt and/or lack of support for RPi5 in qemu).

 ## Table of contents

 1. [Introduction](#1-introduction)